Giting ng Pasig: History

-Giting ng Pasig was launched in July 1, 2021 as a local alliance for Vico Sotto's re-election bid in May 2022 elections.
+Giting ng Pasig was launched on July 1, 2021, as a local alliance for Vico Sotto's re-election bid in May 2022 elections.
 The party was then affiliated under Aksyon Demokratiko, who distanced themselves from national politics to focus for their local duties.
 He then choose former Pasig Congressman Dodot Jaworski to be his running-mate.
 Sotto was challenged by then-incumbent Vice Mayor Iyo Bernardo, who is known for being an ally of Bobby Eusebio, which Sotto defeated in 2019.
 The coalition emerged as victorious, with Sotto and Jaworski's victory, with 10 councilors seated including actress Angelu de Leon.

 In 2025 elections, the whole slate of Giting ng Pasig led by incumbent Mayor Vico Sotto won.
 They presented their victory as principles and political platforms will prevail.

 Pasig Mayor Vico Sotto speaking at the Giting ng Pasig proclamation rally at Pasig Mega Market on March 25, 2022.